Flight Review

 Straight-in-Approaches

 The FAA does not regulate traffic pattern entry, only traffic pattern flow.
 However, the FAA discourages straight-in approaches to nontowered fields to ensure safe and predictable traffic pattern flows.
+Pilots who choose to do so should not disrupt the flow of arriving and departing traffic.

 Direction of Turns at Towered Airports